kaelynj/scape-monitor-system/README.md

   * Power off/hibernate the device?
 * Test internet connection periodically

+## Coding To-Dos:
+1. Set up script scheduler (either cron or APScheduler)
+2. Write installation/readme to set up GDrive OAuth tokens
+3. Add in documentation for functions and scripts
+4. Write script to verify photos have been uploaded, upload any that are missing
+5. Come up with a check for internet connectivity

 # Libraries needed
 * Python >= 3.10.7
 * pip, conda
 * PiCamera
 * google-api-python-client
 * google-auth-httplib2 google-auth-oauthlib
+* numpy
+* pillow

 # Websites to reference
 * [Raspi Camera Interface](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/0)